 Yes, there will be an UPSC CSE exam in 2026.
 The UPSC CSE prelims exam is going to be conducted on May 24, 2026.

-The number of UPSC CSE vacancies released by the commission is yet to be announced in the official notification,
+The number of UPSC CSE vacancies released by the commission are 933.

 The IAS 2026 exam will be held in offline mode.